mchu7797/mchu7797/README.md

 ### Hi there 👋
 A Computer Science graduate and former Full-stack Developer, now specialized in Infrastructure Engineering.
-I am also the creator and maintainer of Oxygen project, where I handle the backend and infrastructure for rhythm game internet rankings.
+I am also the creator and maintainer of [O xygen project](https://dmjam.net), where I handle the backend and infrastructure for rhythm game internet rankings.

 I like any rhythm games!
 Being steddy is my best hobby. lol